rome/tools/website/src/pages/lint/rules/useAnchorContent.md

 > This rule is recommended by Rome.

-Enforce that anchor elements have content and that the content is accessible to screen readers.
+Enforce that anchors have content and that the content is accessible to screen readers.

-Accessible means that the content is not hidden using the `aria-hidden` attribute.
+Accessible means the content is not hidden using the `aria-hidden` attribute.
+Refer to the references to learn about why this is important.

 ## Examples